etenlab/docs/docs/SchemaAndTaxonomy/abstract-graph-schema.md

 1. `node_property_values`
 1. `relationship_property_values`

+Notes:

-Each table uses a `UUID` as its unique primary key and for any necessary foreign key references.
+- Each table uses a `UUID` as its unique primary key and for any necessary foreign key references.
+- Nodes are represented by orange boxes and are the root unit of how we store information in the graph.
+- Every node has a type name stored as a string.
+- Relationships (rel) connect two nodes.
+- Every rel has a type name stored as a string.
+- Both nodes and relationships can have properties.
+- Properties are split into keys and values.
+- Property keys point to a node or rel.
+- Property values point to a property key.
+- The decoupling of property keys and values allows us to expose options to users so that they can vote on whether a key is appropriate or not on a node/rel, as well as voting on what the value should be for each property key.
+This is one important way in which we enable crowd-sourcing.

 ### Example Graph Data